schmudde/blog/content/posts/2021-09-07-fix-my-code.md

 [^netart]: net.art is artwork that is made for the internet. net.art experiences happen in cyberspace - an ephemeral place between machines.
 See [About Gallery 404](http://www.netart.today/pages/about.html) for more historical context.

 1999 also marked the third version of Cornelia Sollfrank's *Net Art Generator* (NAG).
-This particular work is the focus of a new book by Cornelia Sollfrank and Winnie Soon titled *[Fix My Code](https://eeclectic.de/produkt/fix-my-code/)*.[^fix-my-code] The artist (Sollfrank) and the programmer (Soon) confront issues of authenticity and ownership through a series of insightful conversations as they update the NAG's code for the 21st century.
+This particular work is the focus of a new book by Cornelia Sollfrank and Winnie Soon titled *[Fix My Code](https://eeclectic.de/produkt/fix-my-code/)*.[^fix-my-code] The artist (Sollfrank) and the creative technologist and coder (Soon) confront issues of authenticity and ownership through a series of insightful conversations as they update the NAG's code for the 21st century.

 [^fix-my-code]: Sollfrank, Cornelia and Winnie Soon, *[Fix My Code](https://eeclectic.de/produkt/fix-my-code/)*, EECLECTIC, 2021.<br /> !["Fix My Code" cove](/img/2021-09-07-fix-my-code/fix-my-code.jpg)